 I’ve lived in Colorado for several years and love that I get to call this beautiful state my home.
 I enjoy traveling, experiencing new cultures, and spending time outdoors, hiking, cycling, camping, and snow-shoeing whenever I can.
 I’m originally from Michigan and have lived in a number of states before moving to the Denver/Boulder area.
 I have a doctorate in clinical psychology (Psy.D.) and certificate of training in EMDR Therapy.

-Much of my career has been spent supporting university students and early career professionals.
+Much of my career has been spent supporting university students and early-mid career professionals.
 Having worked in several college counseling centers, I’m versed in navigating universities and complex systems.
 I’m passionate about helping clients find their voice to better advocate for themselves, within systems that were not designed for them.
 I also have years of experience directing training programs, supervising therapists in training, and leading seminars about intersections of social justice and mental health.
-I’m committed to social justice, and doing what I can to reduce power dynamics within the therapy relationship.
+I’m committed to making my practice inclusive, and doing what I can to reduce power dynamics within the therapy relationship.

 What I love most about working in private practice is that I can meet my clients where they are at, to provide the individualized care that they need.
 My solo private practice allows me the flexibility to work with clients for a length of time tailored to each person’s goals, meeting as often as is clinically indicated.
-I especially enjoy helping clients who are interested in learning more about themselves, their identities, and their relationships.
-I consider myself a generalist practitioner, but my strengths lie in family, relationship, and attachment issues, trauma recovery, identity and values exploration, and intersectional feminism.
+Many of my clients come to therapy because of symptoms of anxiety, trauma, depression, or they report feeling stuck or unhappy with things.
+I take an active role as a therapist, and I especially enjoy helping clients who are interested in learning more about themselves, their identities, and their relationships.

 EDUCATION & TRAINING